Kit

 GetResponse is better suited for traditional businesses, e-commerce stores, or marketing agencies that need comprehensive marketing tools.
 The AI features, webinar capabilities, and lower starting price make it attractive for companies wanting an all-in-one marketing platform.

 Choose GetResponse if you need advanced automation, multiple marketing channels, or plan to scale a traditional business model.
+If neither Kit nor GetResponse feels like exactly what you need, browse my best email marketing software roundup for a wider look at the market.

 Kit